CentauriSoldier/LuaEx/README.md

 #### Classes
 - **queue** A basic queue class with obligatory methods.
+- **set** 	A basic set class with obligatory methods as well as many mathematical operations.
 - **stack** A basic stack class with obligatory methods.

 ## 🅼🅾🅳🆄🅻🅴🆂 ⚙